Jamazi4/bimcat/notes.md

 the component is in a public library, i can then change this component to private therefore removing it from the public library, it kinda works anyway.

+### --14.05.2025--

+You can now navigate to the library from the composite menu still need to add button from the composite list either add private inside library title bar or remove it from component

 ### Current task list

-[ ]sort out the navigation to library and/or component from composite [ ]show if composite is private or not
+[x]sort out the navigation to library and/or component from composite [ ]show if composite is private or not
 [ ]handle user changing component private from inside libraries (redirect) [ ]handle user changing library to private and removing someone from guests.